Skip to Content

 Follow these steps to create an app registration with the Microsoft identity platform:

-1. In the Azure portal, search for and click Microsoft Entra ID (previously known as Azure Active Directory or Azure AD):
+1. In the Azure portal, search for and click Microsoft Entra ID (previously known as Microsoft Entra ID or Microsoft Entra ID):

 Microsoft SharePoint prerequisites 1